-Human Cows!
+Human Cows

-Human cells genetically combined with cows egg
+Human cells genetically combined with cows eggs!

 "And God said, Let the earth bring forth the living creature after his kind, cattle, and creeping thing, and beast of the earth after his kind: and it was so." —Genesis 1:24

-Human-Cow Embryos - Humow?
-(GALLERY)The world's first human clone of an adult has now been made, by an American biotechnology company in Massachusetts, Advanced Cell Technology.
+The world's first human clone of an adult has now been made, by an American biotechnology company in Massachusetts, Advanced Cell Technology.
 They took a cell from Dr Jose Cibelli, a research scientist and combined it with a cows egg from which the genes had already been removed.
 (News November 1998)

 The genes activated and the egg began to divide in the normal way up to the 32 cell stage at which it was destroyed.
 If the clone had been allowed to continue beyond implantation it would have developed as Dr Cibelli's identical twin.
 Technically 1% of the human clone genes would have belonged to the cow - the mitochondria genes.
-Mitochondria are power generators in the cytoplasm of the cell.
-They grow and divide inside cells and are passed on from one generation to another.
-They are present in sperm and eggs.
-Judging by the successful growth of the combined human-cow clone creation it appears that cow mitochondria may well be compatible with human embryonic development.

-Human-Cow Embryos - Humow?
-(GALLERY)However the biggest piece of news is not what they did in human cloning - sensational enough - but the fact that they kept cloning secret for three years after doing it, and presumably they were trying to do it at least a couple of years before that.
+However the biggest piece of news is not what they did in human cloning - sensational enough - but the fact that they kept cloning secret for three years after doing it, and presumably they were trying to do it at least a couple of years before that.

 Update on this story - cow gives birth to a cloned bison using cow's egg.